Customise your forms and checklists

 Creating a new form

-To create a new form from scratch, navigate to Organisation Admin > Documentation Templates.
+To create a new form from scratch, navigate to Organisation Admin > Documentation Templates and press the + button.

 This will open the form builder.
 This screen contains the following fields: